 An industrial merger.

-The Raytheon Premier private jet.
+The Raytheon Premier private jet .

-For example, for European flights from Paris to Ibiza: from €13,000.
-From Nice to London: from €13,000.
+For example, for European routes From Paris to Ibiza: from €13,000.
+Nice to London: from €13,000 For equivalent private jets: Learjet 60, Citation CJ2

-Rent a Raytheon Premier with AEROAFFAIRES:
+Rent a Raytheon Premier with AEROAFFAIRES :